maartenvds/DiffV2IR/README.md

 ├── seeds.json
 ```

-The subfolder seg can be produced by generating masks from the entire image under the guidance of  and then running "process_masks.py".
+The subfolder seg can be produced by generating masks from the entire image using SAM and then running "process_masks.py".

 ## 3. Training